adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/outcome.md

 90     | Prototype works on a wide range of reasonable inputs and some challenging ones 80     | Prototype works on reasonable inputs
 70     | Prototype works on trivial inputs
-50     | Patch is vaporware
+50     | Prototype is vaporware

 ## Consultant